-Preseparated files were used in former times, for example, to create traps in Quark XPress.
-Because nowadays generally composite files are delivered, the application of color management on preseparated files is no more supported by the Prinect workflow.
+In the past, separated data were used to create spreading, for example, in Quark XPress.
+Because only composite files are delivered nowadays, the Prinect workflow no longer supports color management on separated data.

 Handling Difficult Source Data

 When digital printing data are not created within a print shop environment, it is unfortunately only seldom possible for the print shop to determine the original source of the color data.
 Ideally, all data should be supplied with the ICC profiles needed for printing.
 But this is probably something a printer can dream about for some time still.
 On the contrary, the number of color spaces used is increasingly all the time.
 Today, it is not unusual to find that one document has at the same time images in the RGB color space of the digital camera, graphics created in CMYK, spot colors with no indication as to whether they are to be printed as a spot color or broken down into the CMYK process colors and finally images with color profiles that do not match the image at all.
 All the data have only one thing in common: without fail they do not match the color space of the designated (offset or digital) print process.
 Whereas CMYK data that were already matched to an offset print run can be matched relatively well to the new print process, this is not possible with RGB and Lab data.
 In almost all cases, the print result will differ noticeably from the color impression of the original.